mblwhoi/drupal_faceted_search/README.txt

 Known limitations:

+- Only a view's default display can be used (other displays are ignored).
 - The view cannot use exposed filters or arguments.
 - The view's "Title" and "Empty text" settings are ignored.
 - If the view is set to have an unlimited number of items per page, instead of